This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Preheat oven to 400 degrees.
+- Preheat oven to 400ºF (2004ºC).

-- Pour fruit mixture into a 9X13 inch baking dish.
+- Pour fruit mixture into a 9X13-inch baking dish.

-- While peaches are in the oven, mix together all the cake topping ingredients, except the boiling water, to a medium bowl.
+- While peaches are in the oven, mix together all the cake topping ingredients, except the boiling water to a medium bowl.

-- After the peaches have baked the 10 minutes, pull them from the oven and drop large spoonfuls of the dough topping over peaches.
+- After the peaches have baked the 10 minutes, pull them from the oven and drop large spoonfuls of the dough topping over the peaches.

 - Evenly sprinkle the top of the dough with the 3 tablespoons of sugar.